Be In Subjection

 Is the home too messy?
 Or are you spending too much time over-cleaning it?
 What is your lord's pleasure?
 That is your way.

 Seek to know your husband's will in every matter that you can know it.
-Seek His pleasure and find his will, as though it were God's will for you: it is... unless your husband's intent for you is plainly sinful.
+Seek his pleasure and find his will, as though it were God's will for you: it is... unless your husband's intent for you is plainly sinful.
 This is your primary calling in God.

 There is nothing outside the bounds of your Heavenly Lord's domain in your life, thus nothing outside the scope of your husband's legitimate concern: you obey your husband in all things even as unto the Lord: He has plainly said... "in every thing."
 (Eph 5:24) Count your husband's will as the will of your heavenly Master in all things, so long as your husband is not forcing you contrary to the plain commands of God.
 Obey your husband in reverence and godly fear, not grudgingly, but heartily, as to the Lord.
 Be faithful, dear one, in your service to your King, by serving your husband as a king.

-The Husband Is the Head of the Wife
+Head of the Wife

 "The husband is the head of the wife, even as Christ is the head of the church.
 Therefore as the church is subject unto Christ, so let the wives be to their own husbands..."
 (Eph 5:23-24a) As Christ, the Head of the Church, owns His bride and all that she is, rightfully ordering her conduct and service, so does your husband have at his disposal all of your ability as a woman in Christ.
 This, essentially, is the nature of servanthood.
 Your energy and skill, your talents and industry, your wisdom and gifting are all of God and are given to you for the purpose of ministering to the man He made you for, the man God Himself has set over you as your head.

 Your husband is your head; he is, "the head of the wife."
-As such, he owns you; all of what you have and are belongs to him as his property, his domain... even as Christ owns the church.
+As such, he owns you; all of what you have and are belongs to him as his property, his domain ... even as Christ owns the church.
 Your husband is responsible for his ordering of your life and where you spend your time.
 As your head, under whom you are placed as a subject, your husband rules over you as part of his household.
 (Esther 1:22, 1 Tim 3:4,12)

 The head rules the body.
 The arms and legs and feet and hands, they all work in harmony with the head.
 Bodily members have no disconnected will of their own but are an extension of the mind and will found in the head.
 The body is the servant of the head in any healthy individual, being instantly and willingly at the disposal of the mind.
 When there is unity between the head and the body there is tremendous agility, mobility and strength.
 When there is any disconnect at all between them, the whole body is weakened and incapacitated... paralyzed – "A virtuous woman is a crown to her husband: but she that maketh ashamed is as rottenness in his bones."
 (Pr 12:4) A rebellious woman incapacitates a man much like a broken neck... or very brittle bones in the body, which buckle painfully under the weight of any mild strain.
-No man can function sanely in this condition.
+No man can function fully and well in this condition.
 It is this way in the human body, between Christ and His Church, and between the husband and his wife.

 As your head, your husband has stewardship over you in all things, and is responsible to God for how he governs you and for the manner in which you are occupied.
 If he gives you liberty and bids you to occupy according to your own judgment in areas wherein he has no preference, then seek the Lord's pleasure directly in these things and be accountable directly unto Him.
 Otherwise, there is nothing about you that you may reserve for yourself, any more so with your husband than with your Lord in the heavens.
 You are dead to yourself, denying yourself and taking up your cross daily.
 You do your husband good and not evil, all the days of your life together.
 Do this as unto Christ, in your love for Him, and He will reward you.
-Your husband also will praise you.
+Your husband also will very likely praise you.
 (Pr 31)

 This responsibility the husband bears in his stewardship of your time and energy is not an explicit thing, but implied as you, in your submission to Christ, make yourself available to him as a resource.
 Certainly, a husband is not ultimately responsible for his wife's behavior in any legalistic sense.
 (Rom 12:14) Neither is a husband in any sense justified in forcing his wife to submit to him or in coercing or manipulating her.
 If he ever does so it is expected that most any woman will resent this as an unreasonable intrusion and respond negatively.
 However, as you submit yourself to obey Christ and seek to know and fulfill your husband's will, this implies a natural responsibility on his part to direct your helpfulness in a godly way and provide appropriate guidance and direction for you.
 This response in your husband will be your primary means of direction in a healthy relationship.